 Paul Flückiger for Le Quotidien Jurassien

 Who would have imagined a few years ago that there could be an evening devoted exclusively to excerpts from works by Cavalli?
-This kind of concert is not unusual with Purcell or Handel, or even Monteverdi, but with Cavalli, it becomes an event in and of itself, fulfilling the dreams of the composer’s most fervent admirers, who can enjoy listening again to the composer’s most beloved and familiar works (Il Giasone, L’Ercole amante, La Calisto, Il Rapimento d’Elena…) and feel the excitement of discovering his lesser-known compositions.
+Monteverdi – becomes, in this case, an event in itself, but also the realization of a dream for his admirers, all the more so as the pleasure of rediscovering beloved or even more familiar pages (Il Giasone, L’Ercole amante, La Calisto, Il Rapimento d’Elena) is obviously mingled with that of discovery.
 This compilation, which is arranged in chronological order and was masterfully assembled by Leonardo Garcia Alarcón, confirms how expressively flexible Cavalli’s language is.

 Bernard Schreuders for ForumOpera